ilias-sp/ansible-setup-passwordless-ssh/README.md

 - This SSH key is added to the ~/.ssh/config file for SSH client to utilize it when connecting to remote hosts.

 Remote hosts:
 - The generated SSH key is propagated to the list of remote hosts you configured in hosts inventory file, and added to their ~/.ssh/authorized_keys file.
-This is done using the ssh-copy-id linux utility that is meant for this job.
+This is done using the `ssh-copy-id` linux utility that is meant for this job. `sshpass` linux utility is used to assist running the script without the need to prompt for user password.

 ---